Leesa vs. Tempur-Pedic Mattress Comparison

 Leesa’s namesake mattress is 10” tall and its quilted cover is made with a blend of polyester and lycra.
 There are three foam layers inside the mattress.

-The topmost layer is made with Avena foam and is 2” thick.
-Avena foam is a polyfoam designed by Leesa that is sometimes called a latex-like polyfoam.
+The topmost layer is made with Premium Foam and is 2” thick.
+Premium Foam is a polyfoam designed by Leesa that is sometimes called a latex-like polyfoam.
 This means that the while the foam contours to the body, it also has significant bounce, giving it a feel that is more akin to latex than to traditional memory foam (like TEMPUR foam).
-The density of the Avena foam is 3.5 PCF, and it has an ILD of 20.
+The density of the Premium Foam is 3.5 PCF, and it has an ILD of 20.

-Beneath the Avena foam layer is 2” of memory foam that has a density of 3 PCF and ILD of 9.
-Placing the memory foam beneath the Avena foam augments the responsiveness and pressure point relief of the mattress.
+Beneath the Premium Foam layer is 2” of memory foam that has a density of 3 PCF and ILD of 9.
+Placing the memory foam beneath the Premium Foam augments the responsiveness and pressure point relief of the mattress.

 The bottom layer of the Leesa is a 6” thick piece of polyfoam that has a density of 1.8 PCF and serves as the base for the comfort layer.